hkdsun/MidiFighterV3/README.md

 # Midi Fighter Control Surface

-Ableton control written using `ableton.v3.control_surface` APIs.
+This is a custom [Midi Fighter Twister](https://www.midifighter.com/) Ableton Live control surface written using the latest `ableton.v3.control_surface` APIs.

+It has been tested against Live 12.

 # Author